-- Seamless integration of technology is not an added bonus, it’s an essential requirement
+- Seamless integration of technology is an essential requirement

-Technology has now become an integral part of the teaching of all subjects and science is no different.
-It is recommended by the Good Practical Science report form the Gatsby Charitable Foundation that digital technologies should ‘support and enhance practical experience’ during the teaching of science.
+Since technology is an integral part of the teaching of all subjects, it is recommended by the Good Practical Science report form the Gatsby Charitable Foundation that digital technologies should ‘support and enhance practical experience’ during the teaching of science.
 This makes it an important design consideration for the laboratory.
-Interactive whiteboards are commonplace in the classroom and their positioning remains critical.
-In support of this whole-class technology, computers are valuable for research, investigation, data logging, and simulating experiments, so suitable connection points and a reliable WiFi service is paramount.
-With the ever-increasing use of technology in our day to day lives it is important that our school labs offer the latest hi-tech equipment to ensure readiness for the future.
-Science within schools should be setting the trend for the use of new and innovative procedures, not playing catch-up with outdated and old-fashioned resources.
+Interactive whiteboards are commonplace in the classroom and their positioning remains essential.
+In support of this whole-class technology, computers are valuable for research, data logging, and simulating experiments, so suitable connection points and a reliable WiFi service is paramount.
+With the use of technology ‘hard-wired’ in our daily lives it is important that our school labs offer the latest hi-tech equipment to ensure readiness for the future.
+Science within schools should be setting the trend for the use of new and innovative procedures.

 - Flexibility and total control of lighting